derbero/rapyjubo/README.md

 <h1>raspberryPythonJukeBox (rapyjubo)</h1>
 <br>
 I wanted to build a musicbox that when powered on could read RFID cards to play music.
-This music should either be local music or Spotify or a web radio station... a music juke box project with a headless Rasperry Pi Shopping card: usb sound card
+This music should either be local music or Spotify or a web radio station... a music juke box project with a headless Rasperry Pi coded in Python.
-...
+<br>Shopping card:
+<br>usb sound card
+<br>...

 <h2>configuration:</h2>